 Knowing that the stakes are so high, universities have to be able to rely on quality data to make the most informed decisions possible during this time.
 Be prepared as students return to campus – schedule a meeting with us today to learn how.

-To learn more about how colleges and universities can effectively plan and manage a safe and efficient return to campus while planning for the flexibility required with the next phase of the COVID-19 pandemic watch our recent webcast here.
+To learn more about how colleges and universities can effectively create a social distancing plan and manage a safe and efficient reopening of campus while planning for the flexibility required with the next phase of the COVID-19 pandemic watch our recent webcast here.

 Key takeaways from this webcast include: